CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Crash/incident detection is unique to some Garmin Edge bike computers, automatically sending a message with your location to your emergency contact if you fail to respond within a given time period (30 seconds) to a pop-up on the head unit.

-Start-up time also varies greatly between bike computers, with some ready to record your ride within 15 seconds, while others can take twice or three times as long.
+Start-up time also varies greatly between bike computers.
+Some are ready to record your ride within 15 seconds, while others can take twice or three times as long.

 What Bike Computer Do Pro Cyclists Use?